 About the Author

 Lisa Steele is a 5th generation chicken keeper, herbalist and avid gardener who lives on a small hobby farm in Maine with her husband, flock of assorted chickens and ducks, a timid German Shepherd, fearless Corgi, and a barn cat.
 When she’s not tending to her flock or writing her blog or books.
-Lisa is the author of Fresh Eggs Daily: Raising Happy, Healthy Chickens…Naturally, and Duck Eggs Daily: Raising Happy, Healthy Ducks…Naturally.
+Lisa is the author of many books including Fresh Eggs Daily: Raising Happy, Healthy Chickens…Naturally, and Duck Eggs Daily: Raising Happy, Healthy Ducks…Naturally.
 Lisa enjoys knitting socks, sipping tea, and cooking using fresh produce from the garden and fresh eggs from her coop.

 - Plant an All-Season Edible Flower Garden with this All-in-One Kit

 - Harvesting, Preparing, and Storing Edible Flowers

 - Double Duty Plants: 20 Edible Flowers for Companion Planting in the Vegetable Garden

 - A Sweet Garden Party Treat: Edible Flower Lollipops

 - Yes, You can Eat that!
 Edible Ornamentals